cleve/pulzar/README.md

 ### Extending the app

 Sometimes you would like to add your own code, like some analysis over the data or even a totally new kind of process.
+This feature is intended to execute process during the request operation.

 In order to do this, you can add a module into the
 ***app/third_party/*** directory.
 There is only one mandatory function to be added:

 ```py